 It is difficult to model the economic impact of this benefit because so many factors related to tree type, seasonal variations, soil absorption capacity, and storm size and intensity, are involved.
 An estimated value of $10 million per year has been selected based generally on Charlotte’s experience with engineered rainfall detention strategies.

-Charlotte's trees currently intercept 1.2 BILLION gallons of stormwater each year.
+Charlotte's trees currently intercept 1.2 BILLION gallons of rainfall each year.
 This service is valued at $10 million annually to the city.